 ACCT Awards Nominations

 ACCT’s awards program is designed to recognize and honor outstanding community college trustees, equity programs, presidents, faculty members, and professional board staff members at regional and national levels.
-In order to be considered for an Association Award, you must first submit a nomination at the regional level Apply Online or Download the Form.

 About the Awards Program

 M. Dale Ensign Trustee Award

 The ACCT Board of Directors annually honors an individual who has made a significant contribution as a lay trustee toward promoting the community college concept.
 The award is named after one of ACCT’s pioneers and the third president of the association.
 M. Dale Ensign was a trustee for many years at Northwest Community College in Powell, Wyoming.
 He served as ACCT President while the move from the National Schools Boards Association was undertaken in 1972.
 He has lived a lifetime in the service of others.
 The ACCT Board of Directors thought it only fitting to honor him by naming the trustee award after him.

 This award recognizes exemplary commitment by a governing board or governing board and president of an ACCT member two-year postsecondary institution board or state board for two-year postsecondary institutions to achieve equity in the college’s education programs and services and in the administration and delivery of those programs and services.

 The award honors the late Charles Kennedy, a trustee of Joliet Junior College in Illinois, who was a founder of the ACCT Minority Affairs Assembly, which became the ACCT Diversity, Equity, & Inclusion Committee.

 Marie Y. Martin Chief Executive Officer Award